Walunjb/-Database-Management-System-for-Covid-Centers-to-Manage-Covid-Patients-and-Test-Records./Readme.txt

-Database file provide with this Setup first setup database and then install this this Software!!!!
+Database file provide with this Setup first setup database and then install  this Software!!!!

 Process To Setup Database

-1-install xamp (or any software tht provide phpmyadmin functionality)
+1-install xamp (or any software that provide phpmyadmin functionality)

 2-After installation firstly start Apache and MySQL server

-3-Open Browser And past this link in browser  "http://localhost/phpmyadmin/"
+3-Open Browser And paste  this link in browser  "http://localhost/phpmyadmin/"

 4- Create a new Database named as "covidcenter"